 This condition, which refers to dark spots on the skin, can be caused by acne scarring, hormonal changes, or sun damage.
 Though there are many ways to treat hyperpigmentation, chemical peels are a popular choice for their effectiveness and easy recovery.

-The superficial peel is the mildest peel option that targets the upper layer of skin.
-Commonly, a diluted glycolic acid is used and left on the skin for several minutes.
+The superficial peel is the mildest peel option, as well as the least expensive.
+It targets the upper layer of skin, called the epidermis.
+During a superficial peel, diluted glycolic acid is left on the skin for several minutes.
 The doctor will then neutralize the acid to keep the peel at a mild level.
-There will be slight redness after the treatment, but typically there is no downtime compared to the other peels available.
-On average, patients will peel for about 3-5 days with this treatment.
-Patients may need several treatments to achieve the facial look they desire.
-On average, this is also the least expensive among chemical peel treatments.

 This treatment is often called a “lunchtime peel” due to its quick application and easy recovery.
 Though there will be slight redness after the treatment, there is typically no downtime following a superficial chemical peel.
 On average, patients will peel for about 3-5 days with this treatment.
 Sometimes, patients may need several treatments to achieve the look they desire.

 A medium chemical peel treats more than just the top layer of skin — it penetrates deeper.
 It is used to treat moderate to severe wrinkles and skin irregularities.